 The perfect real estate marketing ideas depend on your market, firm, and preferred lead management tools.
-However, maximizing your web presence, sharing videos, and creating SEO-optimized content are generally effective tools for marketing your agency.
+However, maximizing your web presence, sharing videos, and creating SEO-optimized content are generally effective tools for your real estate marketing plan.
 For more ideas, be sure to use the tips above to make the most of your marketing efforts.